patricksavalle/api-zaplog/README.md

 Zaplog is a next-generation social-news platform.
 It includes:

-- linkdumping, bookmarking, blogging, voting, tagging etc.
+- collaborative linkdumping, bookmarking, blogging, voting, tagging etc.
 - zero-knowledge participation
 - wisdom-of-the-crowd mechanisms for frontpage generation
 - Monero and Bitcoin crowd payments distributed based on user reputation

 ## Contributing

+Everyone is encouraged to help improve this project.
+Here are a few ways you can help:

+- Report bugs
+- Write, clarify, or fix documentation
+- Suggest or add new features
+- Fix bugs and submit pull requests
-Fork it.
+  - Fork it.
   - Create your feature branch (git checkout -b my-new-feature).
   - Commit your changes (git commit -am 'Added some feature').
   - Push to the branch (git push origin my-new-feature).
   - Create a new Pull Request.

 *Or ask to be added to our team!*